awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* {[ key: string ]: any}
+- *Default:* No tags are added

+Tags to be added to the EMR Serverless job.

 ---

 ### SparkEmrServerlessRuntimeProps <a name="SparkEmrServerlessRuntimeProps" id="aws-dsf.processing.SparkEmrServerlessRuntimeProps"></a>

-Properties for the {SparkRuntimeServerless} construct.
+Properties for the `SparkEmrServerlessRuntime` construct.

 #### Initializer <a name="Initializer" id="aws-dsf.processing.SparkEmrServerlessRuntimeProps.Initializer"></a>